 So how was it?

-Overall, we thoroughly enjoyed our journey with Salty Desert Aventours, but it was not without its shortcomings.
+Overall, we thoroughly enjoyed our 3-day salt flats tour with Salty Desert Aventours.
+But it was not without its shortcomings.

 On the positive side:

-- Perhaps most importantly, we visited all the locations that were promised, which were incredible.
+- We visited all the locations that were promised, which were incredible.

 - Our driver was safe and handled the vehicle well – very important!